MMACS11DC1-2025/class-exercises-aeroderp/4.4/README.md

 Actual Results:

 tree_depth4.png

-Recursive Calls: 15

-Visual Quality: Fractal branching is clear, with good symmetry.

-Performance: Fast rendering, immediate display
+ spirals with 200 spirals
+a tree with 15 recursive calls with a max depth of 5, branch is clear with good symmetry with a fast immedeiate display

 Test Case 2: Colorful Spirals

-Input: spirals with 200 spirals

 Expected Output:
 Multi-colored spiral pattern growing outward